JuliaData/DataFrames.jl/docs/src/man/basics.md

 35.546
 ```

+If instead we want to apply some function to all columns of a data frame we can
-The `mapcols` function returns a `DataFrame` where each column of the source data frame is transformed using a passed function.
+use the `mapcols` function.
+It returns a `DataFrame` where each column of the source
+data frame is transformed using a function passed as a first argument.
 Note that `mapcols` guarantees not to reuse the columns from `german` in the returned `DataFrame`.
 If the transformation returns its argument then it gets copied before being stored.

 ```jldoctest dataframe
 julia> mapcols(id -> id .^ 2, german)